02Kenzo/objectionwiki/Using-objection.md

 ```

-Or, you can use the inline helper tool that will parse the plist and dump its contents:
+Or, you can use the inline helper tool that will parse the plist and dump its contents.
+This is useful as it is not always possible to easily read the raw file:

 ```
 sensepost’s iPad on (iPad: 10.2.1) [usb] # ios plist cat credentials.plist